zarishhealth/.github/CONTRIBUTING.md

 - **Write or improve documentation** — every repository has a `docs/` folder
 - **Design a clinical form** — use [forms.zarishsphere.com](https://forms.zarishsphere.com) — no coding needed
 - **Translate the interface** — join the translation project at [zs-contrib-translations](https://github.com/zarishhealth/zs-contrib-translations)
-- **Share a case study** — document how a health facility or country could use ZarishSphere
+- **Share a case study** — document how a health facility or country could use ZarishHealth

 ### With Code